Free Cash Flow: 96% Likely to be a Scam

-Pros: The "confidential" sales videos are all located on YouTube, so you can quickly skip through this nonsense.
+The Good: The "confidential" sales videos are all located on YouTube, so you can quickly skip through this nonsense.

-Cons: No real purpose here other than to con you out of your money.
+The Bad: No real purpose here other than to con you out of your money.

-Our Recommendation: Close your wallet and don't bother with this scam.
+The Bottom Line: Close your wallet and don't bother with this scam.
 Instead, check out our top pick on how to build an income from home.

 Daniel “Danny” Crawford has an amazing offer for you: With the Free Cash Flow, or FCF, System, you can start making loads of money each and every day.
 However, Danny can’t give everyone access to this amazing system, so you need to hurry and sign up fast.
 In fact, the FCF System is reserved for only 10 lucky individuals.

 Likewise, the FCF sales video is “private and confidential.”

 “I don’t want you sharing it with anyone,” says Danny, which is rather odd considering that the FCF video is published on a regular .com website and also on YouTube.
 Also, the video will be taken down tomorrow- which is odd considering that yesterday was November 18, 2014:

 That’s a good question because Danny takes his sweet time describing exactly how you’ll be making piles of money each day.
 Instead, you first hear a bunch of glowing customer testimonials where not much else besides money is mentioned.
 For example, here’s “Erik Cooper,” who is saying he’s making roughly $1,000/day with FCF: